Last Updated: 5/8/2023

 7.1 Consequential Damages Waiver.
 IN NO EVENT WILL DISCO BE LIABLE FOR ANY LOSS OF PROFITS OR ANY INDIRECT, SPECIAL, INCIDENTAL, RELIANCE, OR CONSEQUENTIAL DAMAGES OF ANY KIND, REGARDLESS OF THE FORM OF ACTION, WHETHER IN CONTRACT, TORT (INCLUDING NEGLIGENCE), STRICT LIABILITY, OR OTHERWISE, EVEN IF INFORMED OF THE POSSIBILITY OF SUCH DAMAGES IN ADVANCE.

 7.2 Liability Cap.
-DISCO'S ENTIRE LIABILITY TO CUSTOMER WILL NOT EXCEED THE FEES ACTUALLY PAID BY CUSTOMER TO DISCO DURING THE APPLICABLE SUBSCRIPTION TERM WITHIN WHICH THE DAMAGES OCCURRED.
+DISCO'S ENTIRE LIABILITY TO CUSTOMER UNDER THE TERMS WILL NOT EXCEED THE FEES ACTUALLY PAID BY CUSTOMER TO DISCO DURING THE APPLICABLE SUBSCRIPTION TERM WITHIN WHICH THE DAMAGES OCCURRED.

 7.3 Failure of Essential Purpose and Additional Limitation.
 MULTIPLE CLAIMS WILL NOT EXPAND THESE LIMITATIONS.
 THIS SECTION 7 WILL BE GIVEN FULL EFFECT EVEN IF ANY REMEDY SPECIFIED IN THE TERMS IS DEEMED TO HAVE FAILED OF ITS ESSENTIAL PURPOSE.